tesselo/tesselate/README.md

 Copyright &copy; 2018 Tesselo, all rights reserved.

+Tesselate is a wrapper to use Tesselo's API in a human friendly interaction.

+The endpoints are represented by functions that all have similar base functionality.
+Data can be read, written and updated in a standardized way.

+Several long running tasks can be scheduled with function calls.
+The available triggers are listed below.
+All trigger functions prompt the user for confirmation.

+Layers can be aggregated through the api or exported to local files for further analysis.

 ## Instantiate Tesselate and authenticate

 Tesselate will authenticate using the auth token from the environment if the